Updated July 17, 2023

 - It also provides a tax benefit to employers and results in lowering the tax outflow of the company as group Insurance expenses are tax-deductible.

-- In most cases, the group insurance doesn’t require medical tests which are required in case of Individual Insurance.
+- In most cases, the group insurance doesn’t require medical tests which are required in the case of Individual Insurance.

-- It provides a standardized product that is based on one size fit all strategy and may not be a good fit for many group members.
+- It provides a standardized product that is based on size fit all strategy and may not be a good fit for many group members.
 For instance, an employer providing a health cover of $10000 for its employees may be sufficient for your employees but not much for employees in a higher age bracket.

 - It ceases to exist once the group member leaves the group.
 In the case of the employment contract, the group insurance ceases to exist once the employee leaves the organization.

 This is a guide to Group Insurance.
-Here we also discuss the definition and how do group insurance works? along with benefits and disadvantages.
+Here we discuss the definition and how group insurance works? along with benefits and disadvantages.
 You may also have a look at the following articles to learn more –